 - Inventory of goods in the process of being manufactured or produced including raw materials and partly finished goods; - Inventory of finished goods manufactured or produced within this State held by the manufacturer or producer for a period not to exceed 12 months; - Inventory of finished goods on January 1 that are stored in a warehouse, dock, or wharf which are destined for shipment outside this State for a period not to exceed 12 months; - Stock in trade of a fulfillment center which on January 1 are stored in the fulfillment center.

-(None of DeKalb County or its cities has enacted this exemption.)
+(All of DeKalb County and the cities of Doraville and Stone Mountain have enacted this exemption.)

 The percentage of exemption can be set at 20, 40, 60, 80 or 100 percent of the inventory value.
-Over sixty percent of Georgia counties and cities have adopted the Freeport Exemption at some level.
+Over sixty percent of Georgia counties and cities have adopted the Freeport Exemption at some level